 - We’ll contact you about how your claim will be progressed as soon as this happens.

-When medical records will be requested
+When medical records will not be requested

 How your claim is assessed